Skip to main content

 How do I get my Tax Return Transcript?

-If you are unable to use the IRS Data Retrieval Tool to quickly import your tax information into your FAFSA, your IRS Tax Return Transcript may be obtained through:
+If your tax information does not transfer into your FAFSA, your IRS Tax Return Transcript may be obtained:

 • Online: Go to the IRS Get Transcript website and choose "Get Transcript Online" or "Get Transcript by Mail".
 Please note that you need the Tax Return Transcript, not the Tax Account Transcript.
 In most cases the Tax Return Transcript is available within 2-3 weeks after electronically filing a tax return or 6-8 weeks after filing by paper.